How to Hide WiFi Networks in Windows 11

 Warning: Administrative Privileges

-Important: You must have Administrator privileges to perform these tasks.
-Windows restricts network adapter settings to prevent unauthorized changes.
-If you are not logged in as an administrator, you will receive an ‘Access Denied’ error when running these commands.
+Important: To do this, you’ll need administrator privileges.
+Windows locks down network adapter settings to stop unauthorized changes.
+If you’re not logged in as an administrator, you’ll get an ‘Access Denied’ error when you try to run these commands.

 How to block specific networks